-We asked our students who created DHSS projects to reflect on the process of engagement with DHSS.
-As novices to DHSS, these students have been able to share what their experiences were and advice they’d pass on to professors and to students.
-See below an interview we conducted about their experiences with DHSS.
-Below each answer are some takeaways for you to think through in your own practice and pedagogy.
+in the summer of 2018, we asked the students who participated in this project to reflect on the process of engagement with DHSS.
+As novices to DHSS, these students shared what their experiences were like working with DHSS and the advice they’d pass on to professors and to students who were just beginning this work.
+See their responses below and use them as insight for bringing DHSS into your own practice.

 Our students were: